 Pursuant to the O&G Lease, during the year ended August 31, 2011, we received up-front payments of \$1,243,400 from Anadarko for the purpose of exploring for, developing, producing and marketing oil and gas on approximately 634 acres of mineral estate we own at our Sky Ranch property.
-We began recognizing the up-front payments from Anadarko as income on a straight-line basis over three years (the initial term of the O&G Lease) on March 10, 2011.
-During each of the three months ended November 30, 2012 and 2011, we recognized \$103,600 of income and royalty related to the up-front payments received pursuant to the O&G Lease.
+We began recognizing the up-front payments from the O&G Lease as income on a straight-line basis over three years (the initial term of the O&G Lease) on March 10, 2011.
+During each of the three months ended February 28, 2013 and February 29, 2012, we recognized \$103,600 of income and royalty related to the up-front payments received pursuant to the O&G Lease.
+During each of the six months ended February 28, 2013 and February 29, 2012, we recognized \$207,200 of income and royalty related to the up-front payments received pursuant to the O&G Lease.

-As of November 30, 2012, we have deferred recognition of \$535,400 of income related to the O&G Lease, which is being recognized into income ratably through February 2014
+As of February 28, 2013, we have deferred recognition of \$431,800 of income related to the O&G Lease, which is being recognized into income ratably through February 2014.

 Historically, we have leased our Arkansas River land and water to tenant farmers under a cash lease model.
 Pursuant to the Property Management Agreement, HP A&M was to receive the income from the farm leases until 2014.
 As a result of HP A&M's default on certain obligations, we terminated the Property Management Agreement.
-Effective as of August 3, 2012 we are managing the farm operations and we are entitled to receive all income from such operations.
-We bill our cash lessees twice per year in March and November, which include minimum billings and adjustments based on actual water deliveries by the Fort Lyon Canal Company or receipt revenues based on the sale of crop yields under our crop share leases.
+Effective as of August 3, 2012, we are managing the farm operations and we are entitled to receive all income from such operations.
+We bill our cash lessees semi-annually in March and November, which bills include minimum billings and adjustments based on actual water deliveries by the FLCC, or receive revenues based on the sale of crop yields under our crop share leases.
 We record farm lease income ratably each month based on estimated annual lease income the Company anticipates collecting from its land and water leases.
-The Company recorded these amounts as receivables, less an estimated allowance for uncollectible accounts.
+We recorded these amounts as receivables, less an estimated allowance for uncollectible accounts.